ant-design/ant-design/components/skeleton/index.en-US.md

 cover: https://gw.alipayobjects.com/zos/alicdn/KpcciCJgv/Skeleton.svg
 ---

-Provide a placeholder while you wait for content to load, or to visualise content that doesn't exist yet.
+Provide a placeholder while you wait for content to load, or to visualize content that doesn't exist yet.

 ## When To Use